mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       // Returns a RewrapManyDataKeyResult.
       rewrapManyDataKey(filter: Document, opts: Optional<RewrapManyDataKeyOpts>): RewrapManyDataKeyResult;

+      // Removes the key document with the given UUID (BSON binary subtype 0x04) from the key vault collection.
+      // Returns the result of the internal deleteOne() operation on the key vault collection. deleteKey(id: Binary): DeleteResult;

+      // Finds a single key document with the given UUID (BSON binary subtype 0x04).
+      // Returns the result of the internal find() operation on the key vault collection. getKey(id: Binary): Optional<Document>;

+      // Finds all documents in the key vault collection.
+      // Returns the result of the internal find() operation on the key vault collection. getKeys(): Iterable<Document>;

+      // Adds a keyAltName to the keyAltNames array of the key document in the key vault collection with the given UUID (BSON binary subtype 0x04).
+      // Returns the previous version of the key document. addKeyAltName(id: Binary, keyAltName: String): Optional<Document>;

+      // Removes a keyAltName from the keyAltNames array of the key document in the key vault collection with the given UUID (BSON binary subtype 0x04).
+      // Returns the previous version of the key document. removeKeyAltName(id: Binary, keyAltName: String): Optional<Document>;

+      // Returns a key document in the key vault collection with the given keyAltName. getKeyByAltName(keyAltName: String): Optional<Document>;

-      // Encrypts a BSONValue with a given key and algorithm.
+      // Encrypts a BsonValue with a given key and algorithm.
       // Returns an encrypted value (BSON binary of subtype 6).
-The underlying implementation may return an error for prohibited BSON values. encrypt(value: BSONValue, opts: EncryptOpts): Binary;
+The underlying implementation MAY return an error for prohibited BSON values. encrypt(value: BsonValue, opts: EncryptOpts): Binary;

       // Decrypts an encrypted value (BSON binary of subtype 6).
-Returns the original BSON value. decrypt(value: Binary): BSONValue;
+      // Returns the original BSON value.
+      decrypt(value: Binary): BsonValue;

       // Implementation details.
       private mongocrypt_t libmongocrypt_handle;